Spaceghost/databasedotcom-convenience/README.md

-# databasedotcom-rails
+# databasedotcom-convenience

-Convenience classes to make using the databasedotcom gem with Rails apps even easier
+Convenience modules to make using the databasedotcom gem even easier

 #Installation
-    gem install databasedotcom-rails
+    gem install databasedotcom-convenience
 or, if you use Bundler

-    gem 'databasedotcom-rails'
+    gem 'databasedotcom-convenience'

 # Usage

-* Include `Databasedotcom::Rails::Controller` into your RESTful controller
+* Include `Databasedotcom::Convenience` into your class

-* Create a YAML file at RAILS_ROOT/config/databasedotcom.yml file, like so
+* Create a YAML file at #{Rails.root}/config/databasedotcom.yml' file, like so

         ---
         client_id: put-your-client-id-here